7 Magical Books Like A Court Of Mist And Fury

 From Blood and Ash is a vampire romance.
 The story follows Poppy, who is the maiden.
 She’s living a very isolated life, and she meets Hawk, the newest member of their eyes guard.
 He is assigned as her guard, and the story follows their budding romance.
 The plot, vibes, and characters are a little bit dull.

-Like A Court Of Mist And Fury, it has the same writing style, which is very straightforward and easy to get through.
-Armentrout’s character development is well done and reminded me a lot of Sara Mass.
+Like A Court Of Mist And Fury, it has the same writing style, which is straightforward to get through.
+Armentrout’s character development is well done and reminded me much of Sara Mass.
 This book also features the best slow-burn romance I’ve ever read.
-It might even top fairer and reasoned.
-So the main difference between the books is that there are no fairies.
+It might even be fairer and reasoned.
+So, the main difference between the books is that there are no fairies.
 Also, it feels slightly more adult than young adults.

 From Blood and Ash